-- Praveen Kirubaharan and Martin Myhre Skavøypoll (start 2021).
+- Praveen Kirubaharan and Martin Myhre Skavøypoll (2021).
 Elderly’s experiences with online and mobile banking: Investigating the role of technical and non-technical influence factors

 - Ingvild Wie (start 2021).
 User experiences with chatbots: motivations and influence factors

-- Randi Gustad and Monika Holmes (ongoing).
+- Randi Gustad and Monika Holmes (2021).
 Drivers and barriers for use of video-conference in online teaching for children in elementary/secondary schools

-- Even Brattbak Øie (ongoing).
+- Even Brattbak Øie (2021).
 Quality of Experience (QoE) of Video Consultation in the Norwegian Healthcare Sector

 - Katarina Hokstad (2019).
 Exploring the Relation Between Mobile Network Type and Mobile Application.